Economy of India: British era (1793–1947)

-The global contribution to world's GDP by major economies from 1 CE to 2003 CE according to Angus Maddison's estimates.
-Up until the 18th century, China and India were the two largest economies by GDP output.

 From the beginning of the 19th century, the British East India Company's gradual expansion and consolidation of power brought a major change in taxation and agricultural policies, which tended to promote commercialisation of agriculture with a focus on trade, resulting in decreased production of food crops, mass impoverishment and destitution of farmers, and in the short term, led to numerous famines.
 The economic policies of the British Raj caused a severe decline in the handicrafts and handloom sectors, due to reduced demand and dipping employment.
 After the removal of international restrictions by the Charter of 1813, Indian trade expanded substantially with steady growth.
 The result was a significant transfer of capital from India to Britain, which, due to the colonial policies of the British, led to a massive drain of revenue rather than any systematic effort at modernisation of the domestic economy.
 The economy of the Indian subcontinent was the largest in the world for most of recorded history up until the onset of colonialism in early 19th century.

-Estimated GDP per capita of India and United Kingdom during 1700–1950 in 1990 US$according to Maddison.
-However, Maddison's estimates for 18th-century India have been criticized as gross underestimates, Bairoch estimates India had a higher GDP per capita in the 18th century, and Parthasarathi's findings show higher real wages in 18th-century Bengal and Mysore.
-But there is consensus that India's per capita GDP and income stagnated during the colonial era, starting in the late 18th century.
+Estimated GDP per capita of India and United Kingdom during 1700–1950 in 1990 US$ according to Maddison.
+Maddison's estimates for 18th-century India have been criticized as gross underestimates, Bairoch estimates India had a higher GDP per capita in the 18th century, and Parthasarathi's findings show higher real wages in 18th-century Bengal and Mysore.
+There is consensus that India's per capita GDP and income stagnated during the colonial era, starting in the late 18th century.

 Under British rule, India's share of the world economy declined from 24.4% in 1700 down to 4.2% in 1950.
 India's GDP (PPP) per capita was stagnant during the Mughal Empire and began to decline prior to the onset of British rule.
 India's share of global industrial output declined from 25% in 1750 down to 2% in 1900.
 At the same time, Britain's share of the world economy rose from 2.9% in 1700 up to 9% in 1870.
 The British East India Company, following their conquest of Bengal in 1757, had forced open the large Indian market to British goods, which could be sold in India without tariffs or duties, compared to local Indian producers who were heavily taxed, while in Britain protectionist policies such as bans and high tariffs were implemented to restrict Indian textiles from being sold there, whereas raw cotton was imported from India without tariffs to British factories which manufactured textiles from Indian cotton and sold them back to the Indian market.
 British economic policies gave them a monopoly over India's large market and cotton resources.
 India served as both a significant supplier of raw goods to British manufacturers and a large captive market for British manufactured goods.